FZJ-INM1-BDA/siibra-explorer/docs/usage/search.md

-# Search Knowldge Graph
+# Searching

 The interactive viewer fetches datasets semantically linked to [selected regions](selecting.md#selecting-deselecting-regions).
 If no regions are selected, all datasets associated with a parcellation will be returned.

 [![](images/bigbrain_search_interface.png)](images/bigbrain_search_interface.png)

-## Open / Close the search interface
+## Opening / Closing the search interface

-The search interface will opened by either:
+The search interface can be opened by either:

 - [selecting any region](selecting.md#selecting-deselecting-regions)
 - manually, `click` on `Explore`